ymclapp/reading-notes-301-deaux/README.md

 # Reading Notes
 My reading notes pages will be a collection of questions, observations, code snippets, etc. as I push the 301 coding information into my head.
+And 301 a second time AND now 401.
+Enjoy the ride!

 ## Code 102 - Intro to Software Development
 ## Code 201 - Foundations of Software Development